 What sort of services are you offering?

-In saying this, we are more than happy to book you in for any presenting issue where you feel you may benefit from seeing an Exercise Physiologist (I enjoy a varied case load).
 I’m really looking forward to my new role and helping you get back to doing what you love.